loading...

 Brief History and Eruptions of HAVO

-Hawaii Volcanoes National Parks contains two of the most active volcanoes in the world, including the single most active, Kilauea, which has been erupting for most of the last three-and-a-half decades.
+Hawaii Volcanoes National Parks contain two of the most active volcanoes in the world, including the single most active, Kilauea, which has been erupting for most of the last three-and-a-half decades.
 What's more, the volcanoes inside the park are shield volcanoes, which means their lava moves at slow speeds that are safe for viewing.

 In 1983, Kilauea began erupting from its Pu‘u ‘O'o crater.
 Although the Lava moved slowly, it remained an unstoppable force, and attempts to divert the lava were unsuccessful.
-Over the next thirty-five years, the lava flows caused road closures, evacuations, and lost homes until the Pu'u 'O'o rift zone eruptions finally stopped in 2018.
+Over the next thirty-five years, the lava flows caused road closures, evacuations, and loss of homes until the Pu'u 'O'o rift zone eruptions finally stopped in 2018.

 Kilauea's eruption in 2018 was the largest in centuries and included tens of thousands of earthquakes and the dramatic collapse of the Halema'uma'u Crater.
 Kilauea's summit erupted in 2020-2021.
 And in 2021-2022, another eruption at the summit formed a spectacular 300-acre lava lake.
 The volcano erupted twice in 2023.
 And by all accounts, Madame Pele is not finished yet.